 More Things to Note About Your Tour

 This day trip requires a lot of transportation.
 In some ways, it feels like all you do is drive from one place to the next.
-I don’t mind days like this, so long as the route we’re driving is scenic.
+I don’t mind days like this as long as the route we’re driving is scenic.
 Luckily for me, with the exception of the drive between Puerto Varas and Puerto Montt, the route was very scenic.
 But, if you want something more active and with less transportation, you should consider other alternatives, such as the Osorno Volcano and Petrohué Falls.

 When to Visit